A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: Structural VAR model

 \subsection{From SVAR to behavioral networks}

-The SVAR model has been applied extensively to model the connectivity of brain networks \cite{roebroeck2005mapping} and relations of economic factors \cite{cologni2008oil}.
+The SVAR model has been applied to several applications \cite{cologni2008oil,hyvarinen2010estimation}.
 This model can be justified from a statistical perspective \cite{hamilton1994time}.
 Having established the model of interconnected systems in the behavioral setting, we will investigate its connection with the SVAR model from a behavioral perspective.
 Another goal is to understand the underlying assumptions when choosing an SVAR model.
 In this work, we consider the SVAR model in a deterministic setting.

 We consider the SVAR model \cite{hyvarinen2010estimation} with exogenous inputs\footnote{A typical example of the $i$-th row in a VAR model is $y_i(t) = ay(t-1) + by(t-2)$, with $a$ and $b$ being row vectors.
-We have shifted it in time to avoid negative powers of the shift operator.}: For $i \in \mathbb{I}_N$,
+We have shifted it in time to avoid the negative powers of the shift operator.}: For $i \in \mathbb{I}_N$,

 where $l_i \in \mathbb{Z}_+$, $y \in (\mathbb{R}^{N})^{\mathbb{Z}_+}$, $ u \in (\mathbb{R}^{m})^{\mathbb{Z}_+}$, $X_{i,k} \in \mathbb{R}^{1 \times N}$ and the $i$-th element of $X_{i,0}$ is zero, and $Q_{i,k} \in \mathbb{R}^{1 \times m}$.
 The model can be written more compactly as